bo3b/3Dmigoto/Witcher3/README.md

 - Sometimes after dying and loading a previous save the game may crash, or the 3D may glitch out.
 If this happens, restart the game.

-- Possibly related to the above, sometimes HBAO+ may stop working correctly.
-If you see a false ambient occlusion shadow appear to the right of objects, you can press F11 to quickly disable HBAO+ without having to use the menus.
-This is often an indicator that the 3D is going to die or that the game may even crash soon, so it is recommended to save your game and restart as soon as possible.

 - On SLI systems, water in certain areas may display an incorrect reflection (e.g. reflecting clouds from the sky while underground).
 These false reflections can be disabled by pressing F3.